Hockey at the 2014 Commonwealth Games

-Field hockey was one of ten core sports at the 2014 Commonwealth Games in Glasgow.
-It was the fifth appearance of hockey at the Commonwealth Games since its inclusion in 1998.
+Hockey at the 2014 Commonwealth Games was the fifth appearance of Hockey at the Commonwealth Games.
+The field hockey competition was one of ten core sports at the 2014 Commonwealth Games in Glasgow, Scotland.
+It was the fifth edition since its inclusion in 1998.
 The competition took place between Thursday 24 July and Sunday 3 August at the purpose-built National Hockey Centre on the city's famous Glasgow Green.

 Preparation

 The purpose-built National Hockey Centre hosted the 2014 Women's Hockey Champions Challenge I and a men's four nations tournament (involving Argentina, Belgium, England and Scotland) in April 2014 as test events in the lead up to the Commonwealth Games.